horony/udacity-nanodegree-data-engineering/README.md

 In this project continues on the *Sparkify* dataset.
 Data is extracted from S3 and written into Redshift database with an Python ETL.
 Main focus of this project is the orchestration of the ETL trough Apache Airflow.

 **5 - Capstone Project:**
-This project designs an analytical dataware house and corresponding ETLs for the bicycle sharing system *Citi Bikes* in New York City.
+This graduation project designs an analytical dataware house and corresponding ETLs for the bicycle sharing system *Citi Bikes* in New York City.
 The project combines bike trip data provided Citi Bikes with weather data of New York City.
 Data is extracted from a S3 bucket and an API, transformed into six data warehouse table with Spark and safed as parquet-files.

 ---